 So why is the blog called the Brainless Blogger?
 I named it after the infamous symptom brain fog and fibro fog.
 A symptom that really bothered me when I was younger.
 I used to say pain would affect me physically but never mentally.
 And I was wrong.
 There are a lot of symptoms of FM and chronic pain.
 Cognitive dysfunction included.
 I have always preferred writing over talking but that is magnified now with chronic pain.
 I can organize my thoughts.
 I can edit.
 I don’t have to worry about words just falling out of my brain because I can use different words or use the mighty power of Google.
 Anyway, that is how I became the Brainless Blogger.
 Named after a symptom that frustrates me to no end.

-On my Header menu you will see a Favorite Post and in there you can check out some of the favorite viewer posts.
-There is also a running favorite post along the sidebar as well.
+On my Header menu, you will see a Favorite Post and in there you can check out some of the favourite viewer posts.
+There is also a running favourite post along the sidebar as well.
 Feel free to explore.
 There is Stuff I Use, which is basically stuff I have reviewed and continue to use.

 The impact of all this has taken a toll on my life and career.
 Or what career more like.
 I was on an academic path when the migraines gained severity.
 I was finishing my Masters.
 It became clear I wouldn’t be able to go for my Ph.D. until I had some sort of effective treatment.
 I didn’t know at the time the most effective possible outcome for a preventative was 50% and I’d never see it.
 So I took time off to find more effective treatment.
 Which I never found, but did discover rapidly that working was much worse due to painsomnia and sleep deprivation issues.
 So I had a hard time just finding a job to maintain.
 I did eventually give up on the idea of even attaining my Ph.D. and just finding a career.
 To that end, I found a job at a bank as a lending/investment officer.
 However, the untreated pain was far too intense.
 Unmanaged pain and full-time work had the best of me.
 I tried to push through it and did for years.
 But in the end, it led to a suicide attempt.
 Then another.
 Things changed for the better when I changed doctors, was sent to the pain clinic and a new neuro as well as put on depression medication that didn’t have the side effect of suicidal ideation for me.
 The pain clinic told me straight up I could only work part-time so I changed roles to a teller at the bank to reduce my hours.
 And even this is difficult to maintain but far less stressful.